HaxeFoundation/haxe-evolution/0000-template.md

 What alternatives have you considered to address the same problem, why the proposed solution is better?

+## Opening possibilities

+Does this change make other future changes possible or easier?
+Leave this section out if the proposed change is completely self-contained.

 ## Unresolved questions

 Which parts of the design in question is still to be determined?